ThinkSora/77Vincent.github.io/contents/_blog-js-1-eventhandler/doc.markdown

 		console.log( 'bar' );
 	});

-	window.addEventListener('click', function() {
-		console.log( 'more stuff' );
-	});

 Result will be

 	foo
 	bar
-	more stuff

-Then what about now we apply one more traditional onclick function again following all above:
+Then what about we apply one more traditional onclick function again following all above:

 	window.onclick = function() {
 		console.log( 'foo' );